Feline Lower Urinary Tract Disease

 - Blood in the urine

 FLUTD can be caused by a variety of conditions; including infection (bacterial, fungal, parasitic), stones or crystals within the bladder or urinary tract, urethral plugs, cancer, or inflammation (cystitis), which may be of an undetermined cause.
-The condition may occur in cats of any age, but is more common in young to middle aged cats.
+The condition may occur in cats of any age but is more common in young to middle-aged cats.
 Males and females are equally affected.
 Neutered males or spayed females may be at increased risk of FLUTD.
-Indoor cats, cats in multi-cat households, overweight cats and those cats on dry food only diets are more predisposed to FLUTD.
-Stressful events (changes in routine, moving, boarding) have also been identified as possible causes for FLUTD.
+Indoor cats, cats in multi-cat households, overweight cats, and those cats on dry food-only diets are more predisposed to FLUTD.
+Stressful events (changes in routine, moving, boarding) have also been identified as possible causes of FLUTD.

 Because FLUTD can be caused by many different problems, diagnosis can be difficult.
 After physical examination, a urinalysis will be performed.
-Other tests, including blood work, abdominal radiographs (x-rays), urine culture and sensitivity and abdominal ultrasound may be recommended.
+Other tests, including blood work, abdominal radiographs (x-rays), urine culture and sensitivity, and abdominal ultrasound may be recommended.
 Other physical problems, like neurologic disease (causing incontinence) or arthritis of the lumbar spine or hips may make it difficult for a cat to urinate normally.
-Therefore, it is important to pursue all recommended diagnostics in order to try to identify a cause for urinary difficulty.
+Therefore, it is important to pursue all recommended diagnostics in order to try to identify the cause of the urinary difficulty.

 Treatment is based upon the results of diagnostic testing and is different depending on the cause of FLUTD.
 In many cases, clinical signs will spontaneously resolve within a week, regardless of treatment.
 However, recurrence of FLUTD is common, with an estimated 40–50% of cats exhibiting recurrence within 1 year of initial diagnosis.

 Causes of FLUTD